davidchambers/doctest/README.md

 ### Running doctests

-To run doctests, pass `doctest` paths to one or more "modules" to be tested.
+To run doctests, pass `doctest` the path to the "module" to be tested.
 Doctests can be run from the command line or from a browser console: provide local file system paths in the former case, URLs in the latter.
 Specifically, each URL should be one of the following: